APogue/APogue.github.io/_protocols/codebook_with_coding_protocol.md

    - IF The incident involved both compliance and violation (e.g., a protest began in violation of TPM policy but later moved to a location consistent with university protest guidelines)
      * Code as `combination`
-     * Provide direct quotes from statements and/or sources that indicate both compliance and violation occurred
+     * Provide direct quotes from statements and/or sources that indicate the incident was both compliant with and in violation of policy

    - IF insufficient information exists to determine whether a policy was violated or which policy applies
      * Code as `unclear`
-     * Confirm which details about the incident or applicable policies are missing
+     * Comment on whether it was incident details or applicable policy information that was insufficient to code this variable

    - IF the administration and participants explicitly disagree about whether a policy was violated OR the policy's applicability or enforcement was formally challenged OR different administrative sources contradict each other regarding violation status
      * code as `contested`